-“Shit.”
-Sam said.
+“Shit,” Sam said.
 “They’re sending a search party.”

 In her haste to get home, she pushed Corey aside sending him sliding over the edge.
 On his descent, he fell into a small opening burrowed into the steepest section of the slope where he came face to face with a wolf and two pups.
 His heart beat too loud to know if Sam had called out to him or not.
-In that moment, his first thought was that she’d left him there to be eaten, but neither the wolf nor the pups charged at him.
+At that moment, his first thought was that she’d left him there to be eaten, but neither the wolf nor the pups charged at him.
 Instead, they watched him with a mix of curiosity and fear.

 The wolf could have covered the five-foot distance between them in one leap.
 A ravenous beast would have done so.
 An intelligent one waited.